denisecase/my-first-binder/README.md

 - We create code in our GitHub repo.
 - We go to Binder - visit <https://mybinder.org/>
-- We provide the URL of this repo to Binder and it will run our code.
+- We provide the URL of this repo to Binder and click "Launch".
+Binder will run our code.

 ## Working with Notebooks